fogbow/fogbowcloud.org/content/pages/interoperability-behavioral-plugins.md

 ```

 ##### FCFS Prioritization Plugin
-This plugin doesn't perform any prioritization.
+FCFS Prioritization plugin does not perform any prioritization.
 The first request to come is the first to be served.
-Obviously, the request is only met if there is free quota.
 ```bash
 # Priorization Plugin class
 local_prioritization_plugin_class=org.fogbowcloud.manager.core.plugins.prioritization.fcfs.FCFSPrioritizationPlugin